aarnaud/vault-pki-exporter/README.md

 # vault-pki-exporter

-> Export PKI Certificate and CRL metrics base on dates
+> Exports PKI Certificate and CRL metrics based on certificate metadata and dates

 ## Vault integration

-Compatibility with all environment variable use by vault cli
+Compatible with all environment variables used by vault cli.

 Example: